 Does My Cat Really Need a Scratching Post?

 Yes.
 If your cat doesn’t have something to sharpen their claws on, they’ll find something — and you’re not likely to be pleased about what they use instead.
 Having a scratching post on hand enables you to redirect their natural urge to scratch without sacrificing your couch, kitchen table, or leg in the process.

 Scratching also lets them stretch and build muscle tone, and many cats find it soothing, even relieving stress and anxiety.
 It also keeps their nails healthy because it prevents them from growing too long while removing dead parts of the claw.

-The Hepper Hi-Lo Scratcher is the best scratching post that we’ve found because it’s versatile, durable, and entertaining for your cat to use.
+The Hepper Hi-Lo Cat Scratcher is the best scratching post to file nails that we’ve found because it’s durable and entertaining for your cat to use.
 At the opposite end of the financial spectrum is the Catit Lounge Scratcher, which despite being fairly basic, is effective and inexpensive.